-Mr. Haddad has served as Armada Hoffler's President and Chief Executive Officer and a director since the formation of the Company.
+Mr. Haddad has served as Armada Hoffler's Chief Executive Officer and a director since the formation of the Company.
 He has served as the Vice Chairman of our Board of Directors since 2019.
+Mr. Haddad previously served as Armada Hoffler's President from the date of formation of the Company to February 2024.
 Mr. Haddad has more than 30 years of experience in the commercial real estate industry.
 Mr. Haddad has served in executive roles within our predecessor entities since 1987, including Chief Executive Officer of our predecessor entities between 1999 and the completion of our initial public offering in 2013, and President of our predecessor between 1996 and 1999.
 From 1987 to 1996, Mr. Haddad served as President of Armada Hoffler Construction Company.
 Additionally, Mr. Haddad served as an on-site construction supervisor for Armada Hoffler Construction Company from 1985 until 1987.
 Prior to joining Armada Hoffler, Mr. Haddad worked at Harkins Builders, which provides construction management services, in Baltimore, Maryland.

-Based on his knowledge of our company, its business and properties and his extensive experience in the commercial real estate and construction industries, we have determined that Mr. Haddad should serve as a director
+Based on his knowledge of our company, its business and properties and his extensive experience in the commercial real estate and construction industries, we have determined that Mr. Haddad should serve as a director.